-Sources within the Long Branch, N.J., school system indicate the employees thought they were "horsing around" with the Gregory Elementary School students, who are all under 10 years old.
+Sources within the Long Branch school system indicate the employees thought they were "horsing around" with the Gregory Elementary School students during the incident last Thursday.

 "Regardless of their intent, it was a stupid decision they made," said Long Branch Superintendent Michael Salvatore, who reported the incident to police and the Monmouth County Prosecutor.

 The boys, from two different classrooms, went to use the restroom and found the workers there, according to Salvatore.
-Procedure calls for a facility to be closed when work is being done inside, he added.
+Procedure calls for a facility to be put closed whenever work is being done inside, he added.

-Nonetheless, he said the students did report the incident to the school's principal, who then contacted the central office.
+Nonetheless, he said they did report the incident to the school's principal, who then contacted the central office.

 According to Salvatore, investigators with the prosecutor's office are now handling the incident.
 He said he knew of no charges being filed at this time.

-The two maintenance employees, one of whom is a plumber, had been sent to the school to make some repairs in the bathroom.
+The two maintenance employees, apparently including a plumber, had been sent to the school to make some repairs in the bathroom.